 Ms. Johnson is a Registered Health Information Administrator certified by the American Health Information Management Association.
 She holds a Bachelor's of Science degree in Health Information Management and Systems from the Ohio State University School of Allied Medical Professions.
-Ms. Johnson currently resides in Bermuda and is employed by the Bermuda Hospitals Board as Consultant APC Coordinator.Disclosure: Rita Jeannine Johnson, RHIA has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.
+Ms. Johnson currently resides in Bermuda and is employed by the Bermuda Hospitals Board as Consultant APC Coordinator.Disclosure: Rita Jeannine Johnson, RHIA has no Relevant Financial or Non-Financial Relationship with ineligible companies to disclose.

 Jean Russell has over thirty years of healthcare and information system experience.
 Her areas of expertise include the Medicare outpatient prospective payment systems (APCs, and APGs), as well as ICD-10-CM/PCS training, Charge Description Master (CDM), admission status reviews, and outpatient coding and compliance.
 She is a frequent speaker at the national, state and local levels for HFMA and AHIMA professional groups.
-Jean has her Masters from the University of Houston in Biomedical Engineering; her Bachelors from Colgate University in Biology; and her RHIT from the independent study program through the American Health Information Management Association.Disclosure: Jean C. Russell, MS, RHIT has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.
+Jean has her Masters from the University of Houston in Biomedical Engineering; her Bachelors from Colgate University in Biology; and her RHIT from the independent study program through the American Health Information Management Association.Disclosure: Jean C. Russell, MS, RHIT has no Relevant Financial or Non-Financial Relationship with ineligible companies to disclose.

 Access to over 1,450 courses!
 Access to 1,450+ courses for one low price.